format_list_bulleted Topic Overview

 Petty Cash

 Petty cash is a purchasing method used to manage nominal, out-of-pocket business expenditures in accordance with Administrative Guide Memo 5.4.4: Petty Cash Funds.
-This page provides a guide to the lifecycle of a petty cash fund from initial setup to closure, including understanding the responsibilities of custodians, navigating the process for adding or removing custodians, and ensuring compliance with university policies.
+This page provides a guide to the lifecycle of a petty cash fund including understanding the responsibilities of custodians and ensuring compliance with university policies.

 Note: Stanford Financial Management Services encourages departments to consider using a Purchasing Card (PCard) as an alternative to handling cash transactions.
 PCards reduce risk and improve administrative efficiency, and departments are encouraged to transition away from reliance on petty cash where possible.